MEDICAID FOR MARRIED

 AWAY the house or the proceeds of a reverse mortgage or home equity

-eligibility, at least the rules say so.
+eligibility.
 The house could, however,

 be sold, and the proceeds